 Dr. Jen Clifden

-Educator | Researcher | Burnout Preventionist
+Educator | Researcher | Relationship Physicist

-Make it INEXTINGUISHABLE.
+Make your light INEXTINGUISHABLE.

 Serving Those Who Serve Others

 Hello!
-My name is Jen, and I am an educator, mother, and burnout survivor turned burnout preventionist and mental health researcher, educator, and advocate.
-I serve individuals called to human-service professions to
+My name is Jen, and I am a professional educator, relationship researcher, burnout preventionist, and mental health advocate.

 PROTECT